 Cycling with Prohormones

-Much like anabolic steroids, when you end a prohormone cycle, your own natural hormonal balance is out of line.
-This hormonal imbalance happens because the body thinks that it doesn’t have to produce and release testosterone because the levels of this hormone basically surge when you are on a prohormone cycle.
-When you’ve finished your cycle, your testosterone levels tend to be very low while the estrogen in your body is very high.
-To control the catabolic effects of cortisol, the water retention and fat gain of estrogen and keep your gains by stimulating your own natural testosterone production, a PCT program must be run immediately when you end your cycle.
+How does a PCT program look?
+When you end the prohormone cycle, your own natural hormonal balance is out of line.
+This hormonal imbalance happens because the body thinks that it doesn’t have to produce and release testosterone.
+After all, the levels of this hormone basically surge during a prohormone cycle.
+When you’ve finished your cycle, your testosterone levels tend to be low while the estrogen in your body is high.
+Your goal is to control the excess water retention and fat gain of excess estrogen and bring levels back in line.
+Also, you’ll need to control the catabolic effects of cortisol and keep your gains by stimulating your own natural testosterone production.
+This is why a PCT program must be run immediately when you end your cycle.

 Let me start off this section by saying that I would not expect anything currently on the market and labeled as a “prohormone” to be safe from our trusty government, so it’s possible that by the time you read this, the list of available products may have changed.
 Let me also say that it is not my intention to present an in-depth technical explanation of what everything is, rather, I want this to be clear and easy to understand as I would like this section to be a great resource for those new to bodybuilding who are trying to understand how it all works, something I wish I had when I started way back in 1980.